Who reigned in the amateur hunter classes at the 2021 Royal International? - Horse & Hound

-Two untouchable combinations reigned in both the Polly Coles supreme amateur hunter championship at the 2021 Royal International Horse Show, as well as the home-produced equivalent, producing a mirror image result of the amateur championship held at Royal Windsor earlier in the month.
+Two untouchable combinations stood champion and reserve in the Polly Coles supreme amateur hunter championship at the 2021 Royal International Horse Show, as well as the home-produced equivalent, producing a mirror image result of the amateur championship held at Royal Windsor earlier in the month.

 Claudine (Cleo) O’connor rode her own heavyweight hunter Vision Impossible (Sam) to win their amateur class, giving software company secretary Cleo her first RIHS title.